Doo-Wops & Hooligans

-Doo-Wops & Hooligans is the debut studio album by American singer-songwriter Bruno Mars.
+Doo-Wops & Hooligans is the debut studio album by the American singer-songwriter Bruno Mars.
 It was released on October 4, 2010, by Atlantic and Elektra Records and was made available to listen before its official release on September 24, 2010.
-After the release of the EP It's Better If You Don't Understand, Mars's writing and production team, the Smeezingtons, began working on the album with Needlz, Supa Dups and Jeff Bhasker as producers.
-The album title was chosen to reflect simplicity and appeal to males and females.
+After the release of the EP It's Better If You Don't Understand, Mars's writing and production team, the Smeezingtons, began working on the album with Needlz, Supa Dups, and Jeff Bhasker as producers.
+The album title was chosen to reflect simplicity and appeal to both men and women.